oracle/odpi/doc/src/functions/dpiConn.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **conn** [IN] -- a reference to the connection in which the subscription is to be destroyed.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.
 The connection used to unsubscribe should be the same connection used to subscribe or should access the same database and be connected as the same user name.

     **subscr** [OUT] -- a pointer to a reference to the subscription that is to be destroyed.
 A reference will be released and the subscription will no